turbot/guardrails-samples/policy_packs/aws/guardrails/enforce_service_roles_for_various_services/README.md

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for following services:

+- Create all respective service roles that are enabled
+- Enable service role for configuration recording
-- Enforce service role for services
+- Enable service role for default EC2 instance
-- Enforce service role for config service
+- Enable service role for flow logging
-- Enforce service role for EC2 service
+- Enable service role for SSM notification
-- Enforce config role for VPC flow logging service
+- Enable service role for global event handler

 ## Documentation